andburn/hdt-plugin-victoryshot/README.md

 ---

 ## Install
+- This plugin depends on the [Common](https://github.com/andburn/hdt-plugin-common) plugin.
+If you have not already installed it follow the instructions for installing that plugin first.
-- Download the [latest release](https://github.com/andburn/hdt-plugin-victoryshot/releases/latest) (*not the source code*)
+- Next, download the [latest release](https://github.com/andburn/hdt-plugin-victoryshot/releases/latest) of this plugin (*not the source code*).
-- Unzip the contents into you Hearthstone Deck Tracker's plugins folder
+- Unzip the contents into you Hearthstone Deck Tracker's plugins folder.
-- Enable the plugin in HDT's settings
+- Enable the plugin in HDT's settings.

 ## Features
 The plugin helps the player save screenshots of the victory/defeat screen that occurs at the end of a match.